TechGrounds-Cloud8/cloud8-sasudi90/05_Cloud/week4/AWS-07.md

 ### Overcome challenges
 - Looked up how to mount
-- Making a volume by a snapshot didn't work for like 8 times and then it did worked for no obvious reason
+- Making a volume by a snapshot didn't work for like 8 times and then it did worked for no obvious reason (corrected: I was too fast/impatient and should've waited untill my new volume was attached :'))

 ### Results
 1. Made instance